-However, employers view personal qualities, existing knowledge and experience as equally important.
-Most social media managers first get a job at junior or assistant level and work their way up.
-It is also common to move into this role after gaining experience in marketing, PR or advertising.
+Your first role is likely to be at junior or assistant level and you'll work your way up from there.
+It's also common to move into this role after gaining experience in marketing, PR or advertising.

 - a solid understanding of the use of a range of social media platforms, particularly in relation to advertising/branding and customers

-- strong editing and writing skills suitable for each platform, from knowing how to write a successful tweet to using effective storytelling techniques
+- strong copywriting and editing skills suitable for each platform, from knowing how to write a successful tweet to using effective storytelling techniques

 - knowledge and understanding of algorithms and search engine optimisation